vinkla/instagram/README.md

 > **Note:** You can only fetch a user's recent media from the given access token.

+## Rate Limiting

+The Instagram allows you to call their API 200 times per hour.
+Try to cache the responses in your application.

+> _The Instagram API uses the same rate limiting as the Graph API (200 calls per user per hour) with one exception: the /media/comments edge limits writes to 60 writes per user per hour.
+Please refer to the Graph API's rate limiting documentation for more information_ - [Facebook](https://developers.facebook.com/docs/instagram-api/overview/#rate-limiting)

 ## License

 [MIT](LICENSE) © [Vincent Klaiber](https://vinkla.com)